Our commitment to equality and diversity

-Progress on our equality objectives are incorporated into an action plan (see attachment) and monitored by the constabulary Strategic Equality Assurance Board.
+Progress on our equality objectives has been incorporated into an action plan and will be monitored by the constabulary Confidence and Ethics Board.

-The Police and Crime Commissioner (PCC) also ensures that the constabulary complies with equality legislation and the lead member for equality sits on the Strategic Equality Assurance Board.
+The Police and Crime Commissioner (PCC) also ensures that the constabulary complies with equality legislation and the lead member for equality sits on the Confidence and Ethics Board.

 We will also continue to use consultation and engagement mechanisms with the public and internal employees to find out how they feel about our progress towards the objectives.